 Easy kits, as well as the medium Eco, can also be used, but in this case, the respective plastic plugs should first be bonded with composite mortar.
 For sealing with compositie mortar, it will be necessary to drill the hole conically, enlarged towards the back ('undercut'): to do so, tilt the drill to the side of the bore hole and rotate.
 A particularly strong undercut-- with jigs or special drills that can widen the cone hole by 20-25 degrees-- can increase the holding values tenfold!

-Walls of 'Concrete' or aerated concrete can usually be drilled easily, if possibly insulated problem areas are kept free or treated separately.
+Aerated concrete walls can be drilled easily, if problem zones (usually insulation) are avoided or treated separately.
 All drill bits in our range are suitable.
-Always first pre-drill, without a hammer drill, and with a smaller drill.
-Keep a close eye on what depth you encounter at the bearing stone layer, identifiable by the consistency of and color of the drilling dust.
-Recognize special plasters (more than 2 cm thick), this may need to be treated specially.
+Always pre-drill, drill without percussion and with a smaller bit.
+Be mindful at what depth you encounter the load-bearing wall, identifiable by the change in colour of the drilling dust. *Special plasters (more than 2 cm thick) may need to be treated specially.

-Best of all is to end drilling after piercing the plaster layer and then to hit the hole deeper only with professional special market tools.
-This leads to a compression of the material and significantly better retention values after the surface mounting.
-The drilling on the final hole diameter is analogous: pierce coat of plaster, but then hit the hole in the stone with a pestle.
-If anchors can't find support, the hole should then be drilled conically backwards and the anchor glued as described above.
-Please use the general remarks under drilling.
+We recommend drilling only through the plaster and then deepening the hole only with tools available in specialist shops.
+This allows for better compression of the material and significantly better holding values after the surface mounting.
+The drilling of the final hole diameter is carried out in a similar way: drill through the plaster, but then pierce the hole in the brick/stone with a mallet.
+If the rawl plugs do not hold, the hole should then be drilled conically (widening toward the back) and the plug glued in as described above.
+Please also refer to our drilling tips/guidelines.